 Image Source: Facebook

-Brought to you by the same chef that started Bocadillos, Smokin' Fred's '46 A Smokehouse is new on the scene in Albuquerque.
+Smokin' Fred's '46 A Smokehouse is a delicious food truck in Albuquerque.
 The signature, made-from-scratch foods you’ll find here are full of New Mexico flavor and are sure to make you smile.
 You can feel good about supporting a restaurant that gives back to its community too.
 For a cool treat, try Pink Pony Soft Serve.
 This tasty ice cream is made in small batches and uses local dairy.
 Turn it into your own unique creation with toppings and sundaes.

 Stay at an LGBTQ-Owned Hotel or Bed & Breakfast

 Whether you’re visiting from out of town or looking for a fun staycation, these LGBTQ-owned places offer a friendly place to lay your head at night.

 Book a stay at Hotel Parq Central for an ambiance of unique charm and quaint luxury.
 This beautifully restored property offers a historic boutique getaway in Albuquerque’s downtown neighborhood.

 El Cuervo ABQ guest house is a beautifully restored 1897 Queen Anne Victorian residence.
 A stay here offers a warm, inviting atmosphere, luxurious bedrooms with private bathrooms and delicious breakfast and treats.
 The guest house is centrally located within walking distance to Old Town, museums, a number of places to eat and Downtown Albuquerque.

 Enjoy the Nightlife

 Albuquerque's gay-friendly hot spots include Effex Nightclub, where nights are always epically fun, and Sidewinders, which has dancing, karaoke, pool, and drag and burlesque performances.
 Numerous local businesses are gay-owned.